Larissa Reissner: Biography

 Larissa Reissner was born in Lublin, Congress Poland, to Mikhail Andreevich Reisner, a jurist of Baltic German origin, then on the staff of the nearby Puławy Agricultural Institute, and his wife Ekaterina of the Russian noble Khitrovo family.

 She spent her early childhood in Tomsk, where her father was appointed professor of law at the university in 1897.
-Between 1903 and 1907, she and her family resided in Berlin, Germany, where the family fled because of the father's political activity, with Larisa attending a primary school in the Zehlendorf district.
+Between 1903 and 1907, she and her family resided in Berlin, Germany, where the family fled because of the father's political activity, with Larissa attending a primary school in the Zehlendorf district.
 In the aftermath of the Russian Revolution of 1905, they moved to Saint Petersburg, where she passed her final school exams with a gold medal in 1912 and went on to study at St. Petersburg University, including studying courses at the Faculty of Law and Philology as well as psychoneurology at the Bekhterev Research Institute.

 During the First World War, she published an anti-war literary journal, Rudin, financially supported by her parents who pawned their possessions to fund it.